19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Action.md

 A slow action requires you to be stationary on your [Turn](Turn.md).
 Most [Spells](../../Magic/Spellcasting/Spells.md) are a slow action to [Cast](../../Magic/Spellcasting/Spellcasting.md).

 You cannot use a slow action if you have used any [Movement](../Combat/Movement.md) on your turn.
 After using a slow action, you cannot use any [Movement](../Combat/Movement.md) for the rest of your turn.

+You can only [Ready](../Combat/Reaction.md#Ready) a slow action if you could use a slow action normally.

+### Free Action

+In combat, things that require very little time or effort are called a free action.
+These can be done at will on your [Turn](Turn.md) within reason.
+The main example is talking.
+You can talk in character during your turn with allies or the enemy and it doesn't cost you anything.

+- Try to keep it to a reasonable amount of time to keep the game moving and let other players have their turn.
+- Other examples include dropping what you are holding, dropping concentration, etc.

 ## Delving Action